andrewkaczynski/openshift-solutions/solutions/ingress-nginx/ingress-nginx.md

             path: /
 ```

-3. Run the test call towards External Load Balancer IP with custom Host header to allow ingress-controller route the request to your application:
+3. Run the test call towards the External Load Balancer IP with a custom Host header to allow ingress-controller to route the request to your application:

 ```bash
 curl -H "Host: httpbin.com" http://<LoadBalancerIP>/get